Alumni and friends are returning to campus to celebrate Homecoming! Keep an eye on this photo album; we'll ke...

-Career counseling services are provided to students in the areas of interest-assessment, career exploration, resume and cover letter preparation, job search strategies, interviewing skills, and decision-making through individual counseling.
+Career consulting is provided to students in the areas of interest-assessment, career exploration, resume and cover letter preparation, job search strategies, interviewing skills, and decision-making through individual consulting.
 One tool that is utilized for self-assessment is the Myers-Briggs Type Indicator, which is a widely used measure of personality dispositions and preferences.
-In career counseling, it helps to identify compatible work settings, relate career opportunities and demands to personality type.
+In career consulting, it helps to identify compatible work settings, relate career opportunities and demands to personality type.

 Another online tool used for self assessment is CareerBeam.
 CareerBeam is a state-of-the art, user-friendly self-assessment program that helps you determine what you want in your career and offers the steps to achieve it.
 It provides a compilation of the results from the various assessments to assist in clarifying what is important to you.
 This integrated analysis is helpful to use in career decision-making and career selection.
 Overall, it is a self-paced process to help you clarify your career goals, develop a professional resume and cover letter, prepare for interviews, develop a network, and implement a strategic career search.
 CareerBeam helps you tap into the hidden market of jobs and internships by providing access to investigations of over 15 million companies and 20 million industries.
 It also allows you to identify over 2 million international companies in more than 70 countries.
 Create and manage your own 24/7 CareerBeam account.